 Studying at McGill opens the door to a well-known variety of careers, although the majority of our alumni start in private practice.
 Every year, students completing their studies are accepted into graduate programs at major US and English law schools, such as Yale, Harvard, Columbia, Berkeley, Oxford, and Cambridge, as well as at major schools in continental Europe, such as Paris, Strasbourg, and Florence.
-McGill’s law graduates also enjoy great success in the highly selective Supreme Court Clerkship program; in 2015–2016, no fewer than 7 of the Supreme Court’s 27 clerks were McGill graduates.
+McGill’s law graduates also enjoy great success in the highly selective Supreme Court Clerkship program; in 2016–2017, no fewer than 6 of the Supreme Court’s 27 clerks are McGill graduates.

 Diversity and excellence are essential to our faculty.
 Indeed, our faculty’s excellence is based on its diversity.
 Applications from candidates of diverse ethnic, cultural, linguistic, and socioeconomic backgrounds are encouraged.
 A plurality of perspectives is crucial to the creation of a dynamic intellectual community and resonates with the faculty’s academic mission of providing a bijural, bilingual, and comparative legal education.